Ben Hanowski: Professional

 Hanowski's NHL rights were traded late in his senior season as the Penguins dealt him to the Calgary Flames along with Kenny Agostino and a first round draft pick in exchange for Calgary captain Jarome Iginla.
 Hanowski struggled to explain his place in the blockbuster deal: "I don't know how to describe it, being part of a trade for a future Hall of Famer.
 It was kind of weird to see yourself be part of that deal".
-Immediately following SCSU's elimination from the 2013 Frozen Four and the conclusion of his college season, Hanowski signed a two-year entry level contract with the Flames worth $810,000 per season.
+Immediately following SCSU's elimination from the 2013 Frozen Four and the conclusion of his college season, Hanowski signed a two-year entry-level contract with the Flames worth $810,000 per season.
 He made his NHL debut on April 15, 2013, in Calgary against his hometown Minnesota Wild, and scored his first goal in a 4–3 loss.

-As a free agent from the Flames and with little interest from fellow NHL organizations, Hanowski signed a one-year contract with German club, Augsburger Panther of the DEL on September 7, 2015.
+As a free agent from the Flames and with little interest from fellow NHL organizations, Hanowski signed a one-year contract with the German club, Augsburger Panther of the Deutsche Eishockey Liga (DEL) on September 7, 2015.
 He eventually stayed until the end of the 2016–17 season and then headed to fellow DEL outfit, Kölner Haie, putting pen to paper on a one-year deal in April 2017.